-- Students will be able to describe the structures of ASL to include phonology, morphology syntax and semantics at a 75% proficiency level or higher. - Interpret and demonstrate competency in ASL expressive and receptive skills at a 75% proficiency level or higher. - Interpret consecutively and simultaneously in a low-key, one-on-one setting. - Interpret and demonstrate competency in visual gestural communication and finger spelling.
+- Students will be able to describe the structures of ASL to include phonology, morphology syntax and semantics at a 75% proficiency level or higher. - Apply basic language skills to produce American Sign Language in a variety of ways in order to communicate effectively with deaf adults and children who depend on visual presentations of English for communication.